JoshuaASears/we_square/README.md

 ## User Guide

 We_Square? is a shared expense tracker.
-A user can track expenses across multiple ledgers that hold transactions from any number of people on the ledger.
+A user can have any number of ongoing ledgers, each ledger managing expenses and transactions between 2 or more parties.
 Example work flow:
 1. Create a new ledger.
 Give your ledger a recognizable title, add as many people to the ledger as you like with just their name and email address.
 2. Start recording transactions.
 A transaction is an itemized expense on the ledger.
 Record a name for the item (ex: "Pizza," "Go karts," etc.), the expense total, the date of the expense, and select who on the ledger paid for it.